 Play therapy also helps to expand a child’s understanding of their emotional world and their identity.

-Play and the Creative Arts Therapy is an approach which really suits tweens and younger teens.
-This age group responds well to more structured symbolic play and the creative and expressive arts.
+Play and the Creative Arts Therapy and SandStory Therapy® are approaches which really suit tweens and younger teens.
+This age group often responds well to more structured symbolic play and the creative and expressive arts.

 Once a child feels heard, seen and understood they are better able to make sense of what is bothering them.

-I sometimes work more directively with older children and utilise a number of holistic strategies to empower them to better understand their inner and outer worlds.
+When it's appropriate, I work more directively with older children and utilise a number of holistic strategies to empower them to better understand their inner and outer worlds.

 To develop greater self-awareness & identity leading to increased self esteem.